Cellules souches et autisme: Une frontière prometteuse

 The Role of Stem Cells in Brain Development

-Stem Cell Therapies for Autism: Current Approaches
+Stem Cell Therapies for Autism: Approches actuelles

 Stem cell therapies aim to harness the regenerative potential of stem cells to repair or replace damaged brain tissue in individuals with ASD.
-Several types of stem cells are being investigated for this purpose, y compris les cellules souches mésenchymateuses, cellules souches neurales, et les cellules souches pluripotentes induites.
+Several types of stem cells are being investigated for this purpose, y compris les cellules souches mésenchymateuses, cellules souches neurales, et cellules souches pluripotentes induites.

-Cellules souches mésenchymateuses: Therapeutic Potential
+Cellules souches mésenchymateuses: Potentiel thérapeutique

 Cellules souches neurales: Promise for Neuroregeneration

-Cellules souches neurales (Nscs) are stem cells found in the brain.
+Cellules souches neurales (NSC) are stem cells found in the brain.
 They can differentiate into neurons and glial cells, providing a potential source of new cells to replace damaged tissue in individuals with ASD.
 Clinical trials are underway to assess the safety and efficacy of NSC transplantation for ASD.

 Cellules souches pluripotentes induites: A Novel Source